CantTouchDis/GenericFactory/README.md

 > NOTE: if you add this in a class all subclasses will call this as well.
 You might want to add a once lock (see Example).

 ## How to add this to your project
 Just copy the header files to your projects include path.
 If your compiler can't use constexp you are not able to use `literal_string_list`.
 Provide `DISABLELITERALSTRING` as compilerflag and you should be good to go.
 Sadly constructs that combine names as their name have to be specialized individualy.
-See below.
 ```

 // class Cont.h
 template<typename T>
 class Cont {
+  // With literalStringList
   static constexpr literal_str_list name = T::name + "_Cont";
+  // Without
+  static const char* name;
 };
+// With literalStringList
 template<typename T>
 constexpr literal_str_list Cont<T>::name;
+// Without
+template<>
+const char* Cont<A>::name = "A_Cont";
 ```

 ## I`m getting a compiler error when I register a property